hemmokarja/Pseudo-VPN/README.md

 ### Build Resources

 - Run `build.sh` to create the necessary resources on AWS.
+This script also generates the SSH keys required for connecting to the EC2 instance.
+The keys will be saved to `./.config/.ssh/`.

 ### Browse the Internet